DanRoscigno/Elastic-stack-monitoring-with-vagrant-and-ansible/README.md

 ```

 # Open a browser to stack monitoring in Kibana

+Depending on the CPU resources provided to your Kibana virtual machine your
+Kibana server may take a minute or two to become ready to accept connections.

+Because the TLS certificate used to encrypt the connection between your
+browser and the Kibana server is "self signed" you will be notified that the
+connection is not private and have to allow your browser to trust the connection.

 When you open Stack Monitoring you will likely see that all of your Elastic
 Stack components (except the Beats) are represented on the monitoring page.